Mrityunjay243/dollar_bot/README.md

 ## Why should you use Expense Management Bot?

-Dollar Bot is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
+Expense-Management-Bot is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
 With simple commands, this bot allows you to:
 - Add/Record new spendings
 - Display your spendings through bar graph